chekuda/webpack-react-clientside/README.md

       chunkFilename: '[id].css'
     })```

   After all, create the css file and import it in

+### Webpack dev server

+  - Install webpack-dev-server
+  - Will launch the app inside the browser
+  - Add the script: `webpack-dev-server --mode-development --open`

+## React

+  - Install react and react-dom
+  - Add the preset to babel in order to transpile the react components: npm i --save-dev babel-preset-react
+  - Add the configuration to .babelsrc
+      ```{
+      "presets":{
+        "env", "react"
+      }

+    }```
+  - Add the configuration for reading jsx files in babel-loader
+  - In order to process HTML, webpack needs html-webpack-plugin and html-loader